 The final product will include strategies, the prioritization methodology, and an outline of the process for residents to initiate requests.

 Overview of the Program:

 The City of Citrus Heights is working to make roads in our community safer for everyone who uses them, with the goal of making sure our neighborhoods are safe places to walk, drive, bike and roll.
-The MMTSP will update and improve the way the city addresses traffic and safety concerns raised by residents.
-This program will:
+The MMTSP guides the way the city addresses traffic and safety concerns raised by residents.
+This program includes:

-Package the above features into a “tool” that allows the city to quickly respond to citizen requests and track the status of requests anywhere in the process
+An interactive process that allows the city to quickly respond to citizen requests and track the status of requests on a quarterly basis

-Give Citrus Heights residents tools to promote safety in their neighborhoods
+Provides Citrus Heights residents with tools to promote safety in their neighborhoods

 For questions about the program, please contact the General Services Department at 916-727-4770.